Western Desert campaign: Fall of Tobruk

 The Italian navy assembled an armada of Marinefährprahm (MFP), converted civilian ships and mine layers and 74 smaller boats.
 German MFPs, Siebel ferries, Pionierlandungsboote, Sturmboote, large inflatable rafts and the Seeschlange (Sea Snake a portable landing bridge), were contributed by the German navy.
 Rommel wished to attack, having refitted the force in Libya, to forestall an Eighth Army offensive, which was agreed by Hitler and Mussolini, with the proviso that an advance would stop at Tobruk, ready for the invasion of Malta in August.
 After the success of Unternehmen Venezia and the capture of Tobruk in June, the advance by the Panzerarmee kept going after the fall of Tobruk.
 The pursuit of a defeated enemy had more appeal than the hazards of the Malta operation.
 Herkules was cancelled, in favour of Unternehmen Aïda, an invasion of Egypt to capture the Suez Canal.

 Panzerarmee Afrika advanced into Egypt after the victory at Gazala in pursuit of the Eighth Army, which made a defensive stand at Mersa Matruh.
 The speed of advance of the Panzerarmee enabled it to get behind XIII Corps and X Corps but the Axis forces were too weak to prevent the British from escaping.
 XIII Corps withdrew on the evening of 27 June but poor communication left X Corps on its own in the fortress of Mersa Matruh.
 X Corps broke out the following night but left 6,000 men and a great deal of equipment and supplies behind.
 The Eighth Army continued to retreat eastwards, colliding with Axis forces several times en route.
 An attempt to regroup at Fuka was cancelled and Auchinleck ordered a 160 km retreat all the way to El Alamein, 100 km west of Alexandria.
 The retreat brought the Eighth Army close to its base, which made supply much more efficient and the geographical bottleneck of the Qattara Depression, 40 mi to the south, made an Axis outflanking move much more difficult.
 By 25 June, the Afrika Korps was down to 60 tanks and the Italian XX Corps had only 14 operational tanks.
-Using supplies captured at Tobruk on the frontier and at Mersa Matruh, the Panzerarmee reached El Alamein on 30 June.
+Using supplies captured at Tobruk on the frontier and at Marsa Matruh, the Panzerarmee reached El Alamein on 30 June.
 Supplying the Axis forces so far east of Gazala became much harder as most of their supplies still had to come from Tripoli, 1400 mi away.